dydra/http-api-tests/README.md

 In order to execute simple scripts manually:

 - establish values for the shell variables
-  - `STORE_URI` : the HTTP uri to specify the remote host.
+  - `STORE_URL` : the HTTP uri to specify the remote host.
   - `STORE_ACCOUNT` : the account name.
   - `STORE_REPOSITORY` : the repository name eg.
   - `STORE_TOKEN` : an authentication if authentication is required.